MicrosoftDocs/azure-docs/articles/active-directory/app-provisioning/on-premises-ecma-troubleshoot.md

 ## Target attribute is missing
 The provisioning service automatically discovers attributes in your target application.
 If you see that a target attribute is missing in the target attribute list in the Azure portal, perform the following troubleshooting step:

- 1. Review the **Select Attributes** page of your ECMA host configuration to check that the attribute has been selected to be exposed to the Azure portal.
+ 1. Review the **Select Attributes** page of your ECMA host configuration to check that the attribute has been selected, so that it will exposed to the Azure portal.
- 1. Ensure that the ECMA host service is turned on.
+ 1. Ensure that the ECMA host service is running.
  1. Review the ECMA host logs to check that a /schemas request was made, and review the attributes in the response.
 This information will be valuable for support to troubleshoot the issue.

 ## Collect logs from Event Viewer as a zip file